rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

     $ make clean
     $ ls -l src

-This should show both the program and the object files hve been deleted.
+This should show both the program and the object files have been deleted.

 This is a good start.
 We have a simple program being compiled, linked, and then run.
 But we are not done yet